cline/cline/README.md

 Claude Dev has access to the following capabilities:

-1. **`execute_command`**: Execute CLI commands on the system (only with your permission, output is streamed into the chat and you can respond to stdin or exit long-running processes when you're ready)
+1. **`execute_command`**: Execute terminal commands on the system (only with your permission, output is streamed into the chat and you can respond to stdin or exit long-running processes when you're ready)
 2. **`list_files_top_level`**: List all paths for files at the top level of the specified directory (useful for generic file operations like retrieving a file from your Desktop)
 3. **`list_files_recursive`**: List all paths for files in the specified directory and nested subdirectories (excludes files in .gitignore)
 4. **`view_source_code_definitions_top_level`**: Parses all source code files at the top level of the specified directory to extract names of key elements like classes and functions (see more below)
 5. **`read_file`**: Read the contents of a file at the specified path
 6. **`write_to_file`**: Write content to a file at the specified path, automatically creating any necessary directories
 7. **`ask_followup_question`**: Ask the user a question to gather additional information needed to complete a task (due to the autonomous nature of the program, this isn't a typical chatbot–Claude Dev must explicitly interrupt his task loop to ask for more information)
-8. **`attempt_completion`**: Present the result to the user after completing a task, potentially with a CLI command to kickoff a demonstration
+8. **`attempt_completion`**: Present the result to the user after completing a task, potentially with a terminal command to kickoff a demonstration

 ### Working in Existing Projects